-Jiǎntǐzì and fántǐzì should not be thought of as two writing systems, for not only are there many characters with only one form (也 vě, 很 hěn, 好 hǎo, etc), but of those that have two forms, the vast majority exhibit only minor, regular differences, eg: 说/說, 饭/飯.
+Jiǎntǐzì and fántǐzì should not be thought of as two writing systems, for not only are there many characters with only one form (也 yě, 很 hěn, 好 hǎo, etc), but of those that have two forms, the vast majority exhibit only minor, regular differences, eg: 说/說, 饭/飯.
 What remain are perhaps 3 dozen relatively common characters with distinctively divergent forms, such as: 这/這, 买/買.
 Careful inspection reveals that even they often have elements in common.
-For native Chinese readers, the two systems represent only a minor inconvenience, rather like the difference between capital and small letters in the Roman alphabet, though on a larger scale.
+For native Chinese readers, the two systems represent only a minor inconvenience.
 Learners generally focus on one system for writing, but soon get used to reading in both.

-1.3 Function
+1.2 Function

 As noted earlier, characters represent not just syllables, but syllables of particular words (whole words or parts of words).
 In other words, characters generally function as logograms - signs for words.
-Though they can be adapted to the task of representing syllables (irrespective of meaning), as when they are used to transliterate foreign personal and place names, when they serve this function they are seen as characters with their meanings suppressed (or at least, dimmed), eg: 意大利 Yìdàlì 'Italy', with the meanings 'intention-big-gain' suppressed.
+Though they can be adapted to the task of representing syllables (irrespective of meaning), as when they are used to transliterate foreign personal names and foreign places, when they serve this function they are seen as characters with their meanings suppressed (or at least, dimmed), eg: 意大利 Yìdàlì 'Italy', with the meanings 'intention-big-gain' suppressed.

-In practice, different words with identical sound (homophones) will usually be written with different characters.
+In practice, words of identical sound (homophones) will usually be written with different characters.